thegeeklab/ansible-later/docs/content/configuration/defaults.md

 {{< highlight YAML "linenos=table" >}}
 ---
 ansible:
   # Add the name of used custom Ansible modules.
-  # Otherwise ansible-later can't detect unknown modules
+Otherwise ansible-later
-  # and will through an error.
+  # can't detect unknown modules and will through an error.
+  # Modules which are bundled with the role and placed in a './library'
+  # directory will be auto-detected and don't need to be added to this list.
   custom_modules: []
   # Settings for variable formatting rule (ANSIBLE0004)
   double-braces: